 All students must begin the program in either the fall semester or first summer session.
 Graduate assistantship information (there is no longer a separate application, it is part of the application process), and a graduate catalog are available from the

 IUP School of Graduate Studies and Research website.
 Applicants should send completed admissions material directly to

 graduate admissions.
-IUP’s School of Graduate Studies and Research notifies applicants of the admissions decision based on the recommendation of the Composition and TESOL Program Director and the Composition and TESOL Admission Committee.
+IUP’s School of Graduate Studies and Research notifies applicants of the admissions decision based on the recommendation of the Composition and Applied Linguistics program director and the Composition and Applied Linguistics Admission Committee.
 Once admitted, each student is responsible for registering for classes on a first-come, first-served basis; once all seats are full in the beginning classes, newly admitted students may be wait-listed or deferred to a later semester before they can begin the program.
 A graduate student is expected to assume full responsibility for knowing and fulfilling graduate program and university procedures and regulations.

-Application to the doctoral program in Composition and TESOL also includes:
+Application to the doctoral program in Composition and Applied Linguistics also includes:

 An official transcript of all undergraduate coursework for which credit has been awarded with a minimum quality-point average of 2.6 on a 4.0 scale from an accredited institution of higher learning; a 3.0 is needed to be competitive with other applicants